 Backcountry camping is allowed in Shenandoah National Park but a permit is required and campers must pay park entry fees.
 Visit Shenandoah's backcountry website for details on regulations and restrictions.

 Matthews Arm Campground (mile 22.1), near the park's northern entrance, has 165 sites for tents or RVs.
 The location is convenient if you are entering from Front Royal, but you'll have to drive further south to reach the best overlooks, Visitor Center, and hiking trails.

 Big Meadows Campground (mile 51.2) has a great location in the heart of Shenandoah's Central District.
-The 221 sites (including 51 tent-only sites) are close to the Byrd Visitor Center and excellent ranger-led nature and history programs.
-Wonderful hikes like Stony Man Mountain, the Rose River Loop, and Dark Hollow Falls are close by.
+The 221 sites (including 51 tent-only sites) all require reservations.
+This campground is close to the Byrd Visitor Center and excellent ranger-led nature and history programs.
+Wonderful hikes like Stony Man Mountain are close by and three popular waterfalls—the Rose River Loop, Dark Hollow Falls, and Lewis Falls—are within walking distance.

 Lewis Mountain Campground (mile 57.5) is also centrally located and the Appalachian Trail passes right next to it.
 There are only 30 sites at the park's smallest campground and they are all first-come first-served.
 In addition, there are 15 cabins for rent at Lewis Mountain.

 Loft Mountain Campground (mile 79.5) is the largest camping area in Shenandoah Park with 207 sites (50 tent-only).
 Reservations are strongly recommended but there are also some first-come first-served sites available.
 Loft Mountain is in the southern section of the park which is generally less busy and still offers lots of great hiking.

 Dundo Group Campground (mile 83.7) offers 3 group camping areas in the southern section of the park.

 - more than 600 sites for tents and RVs (no hookups) in 4 campgrounds